-The facility cost estimate may include a design contingency allowance based on design data reliability.
-The design contingency (DC) allowance is to cover component items that cannot be analyzed or evaluated at the time the facility cost estimate is prepared; however, such items are susceptible to cost evaluation as engineering and design progresses.
+\1\The facility cost estimate may include a design contingency allowance based on the lack of maturity of design data./1/ The design contingency (DC) allowance is to cover component items that cannot be analyzed or evaluated at the time the facility cost estimate is prepared; however, such items are susceptible to cost evaluation as engineering and design progresses.
 The DC depends on the reliability and refinement of the data on which the estimate is based; it therefore diminishes as design progresses from the pre-design stage through the design completion stage.
 Although it lessens at each successive design stage, the initial magnitude of the DC at the pre-design stage depends on the technical complexity of the project for which the facility cost estimate is being prepared.
 The level of technical complexity must first be established as a prerequisite for determining the magnitude of the DC.
-Technical complexity levels and design contingency factors are listed in Table 5.
+Technical complexity levels and design contingency factors are listed in Table 5. \2\A cost and schedule risk analysis should be used to determine more accurate project-specific contingency values, as circumstances allow, in lieu of this table./2/